searchspring/snap/packages/snap-store-mobx/src/Finder/README.md

 ## `config` property

-A reference to the selection config object that was provided to the [FinderController](https://github.com/searchspring/snap/tree/main/packages/snap-controller/src/Finder)
+A reference to the `FinderStoreConfig` object that was provided to instantiate the FinderStore

 ## `data` property
 A reference to the data stored in the [StorageStore](https://github.com/searchspring/snap/tree/main/packages/snap-store-mobx/src/Storage) for this selection